derekmwright/vue-boilerplate/README.md

 The goal of this repo is to provide a good jumping off point to begin rapidly building out an SPA with Vue3, Vite, and AWS Cognito for user authentication.
 There are some basic route guards and views in place for demonstration purposes.
-The code also comes with a few UI components already created that leverage tailwind CSS.
+The code also comes with a few UI components that leverage tailwind CSS.

 ## Getting Started